 - Keep your copy short and to the point.
 Potential clients will avoid reading long paragraphs on a landing page; they want to know what you can do for them fast.

 - Use attractive visuals.
-A picture is worth a thousand words, and that's especially true on a landing page.
 An image that catches the eye will hold attention longer than blocks of text.

 - Use strong calls to action.
 You want people to know what to do next, and you want it to be easy for them.
-“Click here” or “Download now” are examples of effective CTAs.
+“Get a Free Consultation” or “Download a Report” are examples of effective CTAs.

 - Keep your forms short.
-The fewer fields you require people to fill out, the more likely they are to complete the form.
-If you must have a long form, break it up into smaller, more manageable sections.
+The fewer fields you require people to fill out, the more likely they will complete the form.
+If you must have a long form, break it into smaller, more manageable sections.

 - Offer something for free.
 A white paper, e-book, or report is an excellent way to get contact information from potential clients.